The Research Centre for Clinical Kinesiology

 The Research Centre for Clinical Kinesiology (RCCK) is our movement analysis laboratory, containing specialist equipment for measuring human movement from walking, jogging, sit-to-standing and standing balance.

-Our state-of-the-art equipment enables elaborate biomechanical and observational analysis of movement in a number of ways.
+Predominantly used for clinical rehabilitative research, our state-of-the-art equipment enables elaborate biomechanical and observational analysis of movement in a number of ways:

 Our equipment includes:

 - Kistler force platforms to measure ground reaction

 - Emed Pedography platform and the Pedar X insoles

 - KinCom isokinetic dynamometer for analysing muscle performance